-Contrary to the way many have been using it, the definition of fuel price optimization is not about simply having a smooth end to end process in place for pricing your network, neither is it about getting from price A to price B as quickly and efficiently as possible.
+Contrary to the way many have been using it, fuel price optimization is not about simply having a smooth end-to-end process in place for pricing your network, neither is it about getting from price A to price B as quickly and efficiently as possible.

 It's time to rein in the definition of fuel price optimization — to rescue it from a place of meaningless buzzwords and bring it back into the mathematical arena, where it truly belongs.

 The bottom line: Fuel price optimization is the concrete execution of a mathematical paradigm and not the concept of wider process efficiencies (which are also important — our article, "What is Optimization, Anyway?" dives deeper into this).

 Optimization is truly being utilized when your algorithm can make decisions for you, when your algorithm has used its amazing capacity and power to ascertain the best possible price at which you will sell fuel at the highest possible volume in your market.

 There may be multiple price points available for each of your products.
 Optimization, then, occurs when your algorithm derives the optimal price for each product.
 By combining your products within product groups, you can understand forecast volumes, including different grades and octanes.
 Then, you can use your optimization tool to find the best set of prices to maximize your volume and profitability.

 Of course, fuel price optimization does involve timing as well — but these time constraints are based on your pricing position, your strategy, and the market itself.
 (See list above.)

 For example, in incredibly dynamic markets, such as the German or Australian market, where competitor prices can change multiple times a day, being able to apply your price changes at the appropriate speed is essential.
 However, even in other markets where the timing of your pricing changes is unlikely to make or break your retail experience, your algorithm's ability to consider every data point as it comes in — rather than at the behest of manual intervention — is still critical to the optimization process.